-*I took part in the Grapestomping Festival at St. Josef's Winery last year and had a blast, as you can tell from my recap below!
-This years event (2019) takes place the third weekend in September so mark your calendars for Saturday, September 21st and Sunday the 22nd to make sure you attend this fantastic event!
-You won't regret it.
+*I took part in the annual Grapestomping Festival at St. Josef's Winery last year and had a blast, as you can tell from my recap below!
+Check their website for info on this year's event, usually held in September.

 Q: What did the grape say when it was crushed?